Mindful Fashion NZ Announces Circular Design Awards 2024 Finalists

 “We’re determined to continue to build a platform that showcases innovative solutions, raises awareness of textile waste and pollution issues, and influences change towards circular fashion in Aotearoa.
 Mindful Fashion NZ continues to call on government to work with us to support actionable change and scale the recommendations in the report.”

 Finalists in the Mindful Fashion NZ Circular Design Awards will vie for a $50k prize pool with four Supreme Awards to be announced at a Gala event on 25th September at the Sapphire Room in Ponsonby Central.
-Tickets are available here.
+Tickets are available here: https://events.humanitix.com/mindful-fashion-circular-design-award-gala-2024

 The Circular Design Award 2024 judging panel includes: